mrahmadt/NexaAIOne/README.md

 - **Fake LLM**: Develop and test your applications without incurring LLM-associated costs.
 - **Application Authentication Management**: Secure your applications with robust authentication processes.
 - **Custom APIs**: Design bespoke APIs tailored to each AI service.
-- **Auto-Documentation**: Seamlessly generate comprehensive documentation for all APIs, ensuring clarity and ease-of-use for developers at every skill level.
+- **Auto-Documentation**: Seamlessly generates comprehensive documentation for all APIs, ensuring clarity and ease of use for developers at every skill level.

-sail artisan make:filament-resource Loader --generate

-sail artisan make:filament-user
+## Documentation & Getting Started: